 Old Trafford cricket tickets

-In 2013, Old Trafford is hosting the third Ashes Test between England and Australia (1-5 August) and also a one-day international between England and Australia (8 September).
+In 2017, Old Trafford is hosting the fourth Test between England and South Africa and the first one-day international (ODI) against the West Indies.

 Old Trafford Cricket Ground, Manchester